DDVD233/emory-brainnet-site/src/posts/dti_instructions.md

-# DTI Brain Network Construction
+# Structural Brain Network Construction
-The DTI Brain Network Construction pipeline is a standardized pipeline for general researchers to build their own structural brain network from diffusion tensor imaging (DTI) MRI data.
+The Structural Brain Network Construction pipeline is a standardized pipeline for general researchers to build their own structural brain network from diffusion tensor imaging (DTI) MRI data.
 ## Preparation:
 ### System requirement:
 - Linux or MacOS (Intel Core)